OpenVoiceOS/community-docs/docs/intents.md

 #### Creating the Intent Handler

-To construct an Adapt Intent, we use the intent_handler() \_decorator_ and pass in the Adapt IntentBuilder.
+To construct a Keyword Intent, we use the intent_handler() \_decorator_ and pass in the IntentBuilder helper class.

 [Learn more about _decorators_ in Python](https://en.wikipedia.org/wiki/Python\_syntax\_and\_semantics#Decorators).